Dreisam: Usage

-The waters of the Dreisam used to drive mills and such yield energy for industrial establishments like gem grinderies and tanneries.
+The waters of the Dreisam used to drive mills, yielding energy for industrial establishments like gem grinderies and tanneries.
 Today there are still small river power stations like at the Sandfang.
 In the past, people even caught salmon in the Dreisam, today however, the fishery does no longer have any importance.
-Nowadays, the Dreisam with its bank paths and meadows serves as a recreational to take walks, refreshing swims or have barbecues.
+Nowadays, the Dreisam with its bank paths and meadows serves as a recreational spot for taking walks, swimming or barbecueing.
 The Dreisam is also of significance in the matter of individual traffic since on the south bank there are bikeways and on both sides motorways that lead to the city center of Freiburg and the “Zubringer Mitte” (highway 31a) to Beratzhausen.
-Since 2011, the Dreisam is also used at the venue of an annual duck race fund-raiser that starts in Freiburg's city center.
+Since 2011, the Dreisam has also been used as the venue of an annual duck race fund-raiser that starts in Freiburg's city center.
 Thousands of numbered rubber ducks are tossed into the river and flow a few hundred meters upstream before being fished out again.